Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current

 Looking into the coefficients, we notice the standard method has the largest scaling factors ($a$ and $b$) with respect to the signal duration and SNR, indicating that its time cost grows most rapidly, which aligns with our expectations.
-ROQ has the lowest scaling factor ($a$) with the signal duration, highlighting its good efficiency in speeding up likelihood evaluations.
-RB shows the lowest scaling factor ($b$) with the signal SNR, likely because RB focuses on the parameter space near the fiducial parameter, which is typically close to the true parameter in our experiments.
-Additionally, RB calculates the ratio between the newly-proposed waveform and fiducial waveform (i.e. heterodyning), canceling the SNR factor.
-Other methods explore the same likelihood space with the same sampler and only differ on the speed of likelihood calculation, so they have similar $b$ values.
+ROQ has the lowest scaling factor (the coefficient $a$) with the signal duration, highlighting its good efficiency in speeding up likelihood evaluations.
+RB shows the lowest scaling factor (the coefficient $b$) with the signal SNR.
+For the runs that finish quickly (for example, low SNR and short-duration events), we note that the total cost is not dominated by the likelihood but by other operations of the \texttt{nessai} sampler.

 It is worth mentioning that the effect of lower frequency cutoff $f_\mathrm{low}$ can be estimated roughly using $a$.
 If $f_\mathrm{low}$ changes to 2Hz or 3Hz, the SNR would not change significantly, but the duration of the signal would scale as $f_\mathrm{low}^{-8/3}$.
 Using Eq.~\ref{eq:bilinear}, the sampling time $D$ will be \textit{multiplied} by a factor: